SnehaYC/PracticePrograms_JavaScript/README.md

 <!-- @format -->

-# Basic Concepts
+# Basic Concepts: Functional Programming with JavaScript ES6+

 ## Chaptor I - First-Class Function

-# Topic 1.
+### Topic 1.
 Arrow function in ES6

 - An arrow function expression is a compact alternative to a traditional function expression
 - Arrow functions don't have their own bindings to this, arguments, or super, and should not be used as methods.